Skip to main content

 Pros

-• Metal valve for durability
+• Chrome-plated brass valve for long-term durability

-• UL rated 2-A:10-B:C
+• UL rated 2-A:10-B:C — higher A-rating than most home units

 Cons

-• Requires pin-pull activation
+• Requires pin-pull activation and sweeping technique

-• Dry chemical leaves residue
+• Dry chemical agent (monoammonium phosphate) leaves corrosive residue

-4 lbs
+4 lbs (monoammonium phosphate)

 Fire Types